Nimaga95/What-s-your-secret/README.md

 # What-s-your-secret

-A short project to use an a public API's to find some random secret.
+A short project using an a public API's to find some random secret.

 # How to use?
 1. npm i y